ZalinaMag/fetching-users-app/README.md

-# This is a React App for fetching mock user data
+# React App for fetching mock user data

+This is a test project done for Blancco Junior Frontend Engineer Dev Challenge

 ## Getting Started with Create React App